Paolo-Burns/Google-Data-Analytics-Portfolio-Project/README.md

 ![Screenshot 2025-06-27 175410](https://github.com/user-attachments/assets/e462f4d9-1059-4bd7-b6e2-5272d64fa4fb)

 Across all bike types, there is a pretty even split between members and casuals, with members making up over half of classic and electric bike users.
-We can observe that there is no preference in bike type depending on the whether the rider is an annual member or casual rider.
+It is observed that there is no preference in bike type depending on whether the rider is an annual member or casual rider.

 The total number of trips in 2024: